MEDEA'S TV TROPES

 • Disrespecting firefighters.
 She may not have the warmest feelings towards cops, but when it comes to those brave men and women who battle the flames, she's got nothing but respect.
 There's something about firefighters that strikes a chord with Medea.
 Maybe it's the fact that they risk their lives to save others, just like that one firefighter who pulled her out of a burning building when she was just a kid.
 That experience left a lasting impression on her, and she's forever grateful.

-• ND10 reveals another one, though sadly, this doubles up as Trauma Button: The mention of the name Nokrea.
+• ND10 reveals another one, though sadly, this doubles up as Trauma Button: The mention of the name Mariya.

-Never Accepted In Her Hometown: When Medea and The V7D roll back into her hometown, a storm of starts brewing.
-The folks in this place aren't exactly throwing her a welcome party.
-Nah, they're giving her those side-eye glances, suspicion dripping from their eyes like a leaky faucet.
-See, Medea's got a reputation, and it's far from pristine.
-She's got a rap sheet longer than the line at the DMV.
-Graveyard prowling, tomb theft, and who knows what other wild shenanigans.
+Never Accepted In Her Hometown: When Medea and The V7D roll back into her hometown, things get... weird.
+The locals aren’t exactly rolling out the red carpet.
+Nah, they’re giving her those side-eye glances, suspicion practically dripping from their eyes like a leaky faucet.
+See, Medea’s got a reputation, and it’s far from spotless.
+She’s got a rap sheet longer than the line at the DMV—graveyard prowling, tomb robbing, hit-and-run, and God knows what other wild antics.
 The Lancashire Constabulary?
-Yeah, they aren't too pleased with her return, to put it lightly.
+Yeah, let’s just say they’re not thrilled about her return.

 Icy Blue Eyes: Medea's eyes exude a sense of coldness and calculation, making it clear that she's not one to be trifled with.
 Her death glares are just as frigid, capable of sending chills down anyone's spine.